The Mysterious Retort

-L'Alchimiste Parafaragaramus ou la Cornue infernale, released in the United States as The Mysterious Retort and in Britain as The Alchemist and the Demon, is a 1906 French silent film directed by Georges Méliès.
+L'Alchimiste Parafaragaramus ou la Cornue infernale, released in the United States as The Mysterious Retort and in Britain as The Alchemist and the Demon, is a 1906 French silent trick film directed by Georges Méliès.
 It was released by Méliès's Star Film Company and is numbered 874–876 in its catalogues.

 Plot

 In a laboratory, an alchemist is working with a large retort on a stove.
 After consulting a book, he falls asleep in a chair near the retort.
 As he sleeps, a giant snake comes out of the stove and transforms into a jester, who wakes the alchemist and forces him to look in a hand-mirror.
 When the alchemist does so, the retort grows much larger, the alchemist falls back to sleep, and a giant spider with a human face appears inside the retort.
 The spider dissolves into a young woman sprinkling coins onto the ground.
 Sparks escape from the retort and transform into a ghost.
 The alchemist wakes in terror, and the giant retort explodes.
 Two assistants run to the alchemist, who has fallen prostrate on the ground.
 The jester reappears and stands triumphant over the fallen alchemist.